bpapillon/spotify-sxsw-showlist/README.md

 # Todo

-1. Store results in cache
+1. Print styles
-2. Print styles
+2. Matched artist notes are supposed to be highlighted in unofficial show results; this is broken right now
 3. General UI/styles